 According to the New York Office of Parks, Recreation, and Historic Preservation, many additional properties and areas in Beacon are eligible for listing on the State and National Registers.
-These include the main building of the Craig House property, the u+pper Main Street area (for which the City is in the process of applying for designation), and 35 additional properties that were proposed for the State and National Registers in the 1980s.
+These include the main building of the Craig House property, the upper Main Street area (for which the City is in the process of applying for designation), and 35 additional properties that were proposed for the State and National Registers in the 1980s.
+The City has a number of historic districts (i.e. Upper Main Street, Groveville Mill, Tomkins/High Streets and Spy Hill), as seen in Figure 8-1.
+Properties in those districts have a higher eligibility priority for being listed on the register.
 A list of eligible properties based on the 1980s proposal is included below: